The Hidden Emotional Cost of Holding On Too Long (And How to Finally Let Go) - Hidden Treasures and Riches

 What Holding On Actually Costs You

 We rarely talk about the price tag of unforgiveness and unresolved grief.
 We talk about how hard it is to let go.
-But we don’t often sit with what holding on is actually taking from us — right now, in real time.
+But we don’t often sit with what holding on is actually taking from us, right now, and in real time.

 It costs you your presence.
 When you’re holding on to a past wound or a past version of a relationship, part of you is always somewhere else.
 Your body is here.
 Your heart is still in that conversation, that moment, that year.